About Opioid Dependence:

-Opioid dependence is a significantly undertreated condition in the U.S., with nearly 2 million people dependent on prescription opioids according to the 2010 National Survey on Drug Use and Health, conducted by the U.S. Department of Health and Human Services.
+Opioid dependence is a significantly undertreated condition in the U.S., with approximately 2.5 million people dependent on prescription opioids according to the National Survey on Drug Use and Health, conducted by the U.S. Department of Health and Human Services.

 Opioid dependence is a medical diagnosis that is characterized by the inability of an individual to stop using opioids, both prescription opioids such as morphine, hydrocodone and oxycodone, as well as illicit opioids such as heroin, even when it is in the best interest of the individual to do so.
 Opioid dependence is a complex medical condition that often requires long-term treatment and care.
 The treatment of opioid dependence is important to reduce both the associated health and social consequences and to improve the well-being and social functioning of people affected.

 On June 6, 2014, BioDelivery Sciences received approval of the New Drug Application (NDA) for BUNAVAIL® (buprenorphine and naloxone buccal film) from the U.S. Food and Drug Administration (FDA).
 BUNAVAIL is indicated for the maintenance treatment of opioid dependence and should be used as part of a complete treatment plan to include counseling and psychosocial support.